DFE-Digital/dfe-job-descriptions/ServiceDesigners/LeadServiceDesigner.md

 DfE’s Digital and Technology team is constantly growing and a key 2021 priority is to respond to the needs of children and students.
 You can find out more in Chief Digital and Technology Officer Emma Stace’s blog, [DfE’s Digital and Technology strategy.](https://dfedigital.blog.gov.uk/2021/04/21/strategy/)

-We’re looking for a lead service design to join our [Name of portfolio].
+We’re looking for a lead service designer to join our [Name of portfolio].
 Our mission is to drive the delivery of user-centred policies and services that support the department’s strategic priorities to:
 -   Policy Outcome
 -   policy Outcome
 -   Delivery outcome